-IWA-Sport Summer Camps are back for 2021!
-Our inclusive multi-sport camps provide a fun, exciting and safe way to spend school holidays this summer.
+IWA-Sport Halloween Camp is back!
+Our inclusive multi-sport camps provide a fun, exciting and safe way to spend school holidays this halloween.

-Running from July to August, we offer a fun filled summer camp with a difference!
+Running from Tuesday 26th to Friday 29th October, we offer a fun filled halloween camp with a difference!
 Here at IWA-Sport we pride ourselves in running a camp focused on social inclusion, child development and building confidence.
 Each day of camp provides children with the opportunity to learn new skills, make new friends and have fun in a safe, inclusive, welcoming and friendly environment.

 Our camps are fully accessible and provide both indoor and outdoor components (weather permitting).
 Activities are suitable for varying levels of ability and all participants get the opportunity to experience wheelchair sports!
 Playing wheelchair sports provides an opportunity to learn, understand and raise awareness of our wonderful sports in an interactive and fun way.